YutaoC/face-recognition/README.md

 # face-recognition
 face recognition
-simple face recognition using some classic classifiers
+implemented a simple face recognition using some classic classifiers